Legend

 }

-• OptionAttribute — The user can select an enum value by specifying an option followed by a parameter that identifies the enum value (e.g. -f plain or -f xml).
+• OptionAttribute — The user can select an enum value by specifying an option followed by a parameter that identifies the enum value (e.g. -x plain or -x xml).
 As above, every value in the enum type must have a CommandNameAttribute to specify the name by which that enum value is selected.

 • EnumOptionsAttribute — The user can select an enum value by specifying just an option (e.g. -p or -x).
 Every value in the enum type must have an OptionAttribute to specify the option by which that enum value is selected: